 In addition to strengthening the firm’s internationally recognized gaming practice, the group also brings a well-respected regulated cannabis practice to the firm.
 The team currently represents four of the 20 licensed growers in Illinois and has experience assisting growers and dispensaries with regulatory compliance and general business matters.

 Fox has demonstrated strategic growth across the country over the past few years, most recently merging with David & Goodman, P.C. to open the firm’s Dallas office and acquiring MBV Law in San Francisco, CA.

-More, Friedman, Tanner and Bogot were formerly with Nixon Peabody LLP.
+More, Friedman and Bogot were formerly with Nixon Peabody LLP.